-- A26.
+A26.
 Identified or suspected non-compliance with laws and regulation is communicated in the auditor's report when the auditor modifies the opinion in accordance with paragraphs 26-28.
-In certain other circumstances, the auditor may communicate identified or suspected non-compliance in the auditor's report, for example: - When the auditor has other reporting responsibilities, in addition to the auditor's responsibilities under the ISAs (UK), as contemplated by paragraph 43 of ISA (UK) 700 (Revised June 2016); - When the auditor determines that the identified or suspected non-compliance is a key audit matter and accordingly communicates the matter in accordance with ISA (UK) 701,15 unless paragraph 14 of that ISA (UK) applies; or
+In certain other circumstances, the auditor may communicate identified or suspected non-compliance in the auditor's report, for example:

+14 ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements.